Simbiat/optimize-tables/README.md

 )
 ```

 `schema` means the name of the database/schema you want to analyze.
-This command will show you the list (as an array) of tables with some statistics and list of optimization commands they can/should be run for each table.
+This command will show you the list (as an array) of tables with some statistics and a list of optimization commands they can/should be run for each table.
-After this you have an option to run them manually if you like some control.
+After this you can run them manually if you like some control.
 Alternatively, if you want to use the library in a `cron` or other scheduler you can run this:

 ```php
 (new \Simbiat\Database\Optimize($dbh))->optimize('schema');